-- All bamboo (our primary material) is secondary product, from renewable forests in China grown as a food source.
-We have visited these plantations and are satisfied with the quality of their systems.
+- All bamboo (our primary material) is a secondary product, from renewable forests in China grown as a food source.
+The factory is FSC certified.

 - Harmful toxins are avoided throughout.
 Bamboo plywood and MDF boards with an E0 glue rating are used, so there are no risks from formaldehyde.
 Where a finish is required water-based paints are used.

 - All products are designed to generate a minimal amount of wastage and are nested as closely as possible when cut.

 Our products use only the minimal amount of materials and are generated with a focus on longevity, rather than mimicking quick-moving trends.
 Shipping and freight is often reduced by the introduction of the Seed System.
 These come flat packed and ready for the customer to assemble.
 Larger, more complex kitsets are also shipped as flat packs, with distributors constructing them in preparation for the market.
 Because the intentions of our design process lie in artistically representing or retelling nature, or designs feel that way.
 We don't design to sell or satisfy markets.

 "All products are designed to generate a minimal amount of wastage and are nested as closely as possible when cut."

 "I recently bought one of your small Kina lights, which I love.
 It was such a sense of achievement when I finished putting it together"